microsoft/nni/docs/FrameworkControllerMode.md

     server: {your_nfs_server}
     path: {your_nfs_server_exported_path}
 ```
-If you use Azure Kubernetes Service, you should  set `kubeflowConfig` in your config yaml file as follows:
+If you use Azure Kubernetes Service, you should  set `frameworkcontrollerConfig` in your config yaml file as follows:
 ```
 frameworkcontrollerConfig:
   storage: azureStorage